wisdark/AORT/README.md

 - A list of examples to use the tool in different ways

-> Most basic usage to dump the enumerated subdomains
+> Most basic usage to dump all the subdomains
 ```sh
 python3 AORT.py -d example.com
 ```